MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 |Low     | 1-34        |

 Depending on the granularity you would like for measuring the affinity, you can use either affinity level or score.
 Affinity score gives you more precise control.

+## Share of voice (SoV)

+We compute SoV on a 100-point scale, with the total SoV across all brands or interests for every enriched customer profile always adding up to 100.
+Unlike affinity, SoV is relative to the brands and interests you select.
+For example, the SoV values for 'Microsoft' on a given customer profile can be different if the chosen brands are ('Microsoft', 'Github') versus ('Microsoft', 'LinkedIn').

 ## Supported countries/regions